 A New Canaan divorce lawyer can fight for your rights during mediation sessions or court proceedings.
 Our divorce law firm has the resources to facilitate the dissolution of your marriage.

 State law permits spouses to petition for marital dissolution by citing one or more justifications for divorce.
 Under Connecticut General Statute § 46b-40(c)(1), permissible fault-based grounds for divorce may include:

 Spouses may also file for a no-fault divorce if their relationship has broken down irretrievably.
 The determination of fault may impact a party’s right to alimony and other financial relief.
 A skilled attorney in New Canaan can help spouses understand the legal implications of different justifications for the dissolution of marriage.

 One of the most important aspects of a divorce is dividing marital property.
 A family divorce lawyer can help two parties develop a property division plan that addresses the marital home, valuable artwork, joint bank accounts, and more.

 Connecticut is not a 50/50 divorce state.
 Under Conn.
 Gen. Stat. § 46b-81, a court may award any or all of one person’s estate to the other spouse if the parties cannot agree on distribution.
 When dividing marital property between spouses, the court may consider the following factors:

-A marital divorce attorney can provide spouses with more information on the equitable distribution factors a court may take into account when ruling on their case.
+A lawyer can provide New Canaan spouses with more information on the equitable distribution factors a court may take into account when ruling on their divorce case.

 Couples considering divorce but not prepared to completely dissolve their marriage may request a court order to legally separate.
 This process allows couples to attempt reconciliation and continue benefiting from all the tax breaks afforded to spouses.
 Separation may also provide additional time to plan for significant life changes in the event of divorce.